bizbooq/bizbooq-support/docs/en/04-invoices/01-how-do-i-create-an-invoice.md

 ## Import Invoices <a id="#import-item"></a>

-A very important feature of Ciniki is the ability to transfer data from other accounting softwares.
+A very important feature of BizBooq is the ability to transfer data from other accounting softwares.

-Use the following steps to import Invoices into Ciniki:
+Use the following steps to import Invoices into BizBooq:

 1. Click the `Invoices` link from the sidebar navigation.
 2. Click the `Import` button at the top left corner of the page.
 This brings up an import modal.